-The main objective of econometrics is to supply methods for analyzing economic data, building models, and assessing alternative theories.
-Over the last 25 years, econometric research has led to important developments in many areas, such as: (1) new fields of applications linked to the availability of new data, financial data, micro-data, panels, qualitative variables; (2) new models: multivariate time series models, GARCH-types processes; (3) a greater ability to estimate nonlinear models which require an important computational capacity; (4) methods based on simulation: bootstrap, indirect inference, Markov chain Monte Carlo techniques; (5) methods based on weak distributional assumptions: nonparametric methods, asymptotic distributions based on "weak regularity conditions"; (6) discovery of various nonregular problems which require nonstandard distributional theories, such as unit roots and unidentified (or weakly identified) models.
+The main objective of econometrics is to supply methods for analysing economic data, building models, and assessing alternative theories.
+Over the last 25 years, econometric research has led to important developments in many areas, such as: (1) new fields of applications linked to the availability of new data, financial data, micro-data, panels, qualitative variables; (2) new models: multivariate time series models, GARCH-type processes; (3) a greater ability to estimate non-linear models that require an important computational capacity; (4) methods based on simulation: bootstrap, indirect inference, Markov chain Monte Carlo techniques; (5) methods based on weak distributional assumptions: non-parametric methods, asymptotic distributions based on 'weak regularity conditions'; (6) discovery of various non-regular problems that require non-standard distributional theories, such as unit roots and unidentified (or weakly identified) models.

 An important component of this work is the development of procedures for testing hypotheses (or models).
 Indeed, a view widely held by both scientists and philosophers is that testability or the formulation of testable hypotheses constitutes a central feature of scientific activity - a view we share.
-With the exception of mathematics, it is not clear a discipline should be viewed as scientific if it does not lead to empirically testable hypotheses.
+With the exception of mathematics, it is not clear that a discipline should be viewed as scientific if it does not lead to empirically testable hypotheses.
 But this requirement leaves open the question of formulating operational procedures for testing models and theories.
 To date, the only coherent - or, at least, the only well developed - set of methods are those supplied by statistical and econometric theory.

 Last year, on the same occasion, MacKinnon (2002) discussed the use of simulation-based inference methods in econometrics, specifically bootstrapping, as a way of getting more reliable tests and confidence sets.
-In view of the importance of the issue, this paper also considers questions associated with the development of reliable inference procedures in econometrics.
-But our exposition will be, in a way, more specialized, and in another way, more general - and critical.
-Specifically, we shall focus on general statistical issues raised by identification in econometric models, and more specifically on weak instruments in the context of structural models [e.g., simultaneous equations models (SEM)].
-We will find it useful to bring together two separate streams of literature: namely, results (from mathematical statistics and econometrics) on testability in nonparametric models, and the recent econometric research on weak instruments.
+In view of the importance of the issue, we also consider questions associated with the development of reliable inference procedures in econometrics.
+But our exposition will be, in a way, more specialized and in another way more general - and critical.
+Specifically, we shall focus on general statistical issues raised by identification in econometric models and, more specifically, on weak instruments in the context of structural models e.g., simultaneous equations models (SEM).
+We will find it useful to bring together two separate streams of literature: namely, results (from mathematical statistics and econometrics) on testability in non-parametric models and the recent econometric research on weak instruments.
 In particular, we shall emphasize that identification problems arise in both literatures and have similar consequences for econometric methodology.
-Further, the literature on nonparametric testability sheds light on various econometric problems and their solutions.
+Further, the literature on non-parametric testability sheds light on various econometric problems and their solutions.